 “Getting out for short increments with the goal of calming yourself can allow you to return as a reestablished member of the team,” says Damoose.

 With so much time now spent at home, sitting down as a family and setting clear ground rules for shared spaces can help prevent conflicts from arising.

 “Openly communicating about your feelings, expectations and perceptions while steering away from blame is crucial to keep peace in the home and avoid unnecessary conflict,” says Damoose.

 Now, more than ever, we need to show each other kindness, even when our loved ones get on our last nerve.

 “Extending kindness keeps us from raising our voices and from holding grudges.
 It allows us to respond with compassion instead of anger.
-And it keeps us from growing apart during these traumatic and uncertain times,” says Kramer.
+And it keeps us from growing apart during these traumatic and uncertain times,” says Damoose.

 So while negative feelings have been magnified, try to use this time to grow as a family rather than push each other way.